ImranR98/Obtainium/README.md

 You can find crowdsourced app configurations at [apps.obtainium.imranr.dev](https://apps.obtainium.imranr.dev).

-If you can't find the configuration for an app you want, feel free to leave a request on the [discussions page](https://github.com/ImranR98/apps.obtainium.imranr.dev/discussions/new?category=app-requests).
+If you can't find the configuration for an app you want, feel free to leave a request on the [issues page](https://github.com/ImranR98/apps.obtainium.imranr.dev/issues).

 Or, contribute some configurations to the website by creating a PR at [this repo](https://github.com/ImranR98/apps.obtainium.imranr.dev).